 Put up a sign on your truck telling people about your app and post about it on social media.
-If you have an email list message people about… basically get the word out as far as possible.
+If you have an email list, message people about it.
+The aim is to get the word out as far as possible.

 All the most successful food trucks know the importance of building email lists.

-- To learn more about a topic of interest (36.2%
+- To learn more about a topic of interest (36.2%)

 - To keep up to date with website content (35.81%)